loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 With this option, h5diff returns a difference if and only if the difference between two data values exceeds the system value for epsilon (that is, if |a-b| > epsilon).

-The tool’s default behavior has also changed; without this option, the tool now checks for strict equality.
+The tool's default behavior has also changed; without this option, the tool now checks for strict equality.
 Prior default behavior was to use an epsilon internally defined in HDF5.

 This option has no short form.